project-lynx-coding-game/lynx-scene-generator/README.md

 cargo run --features rendering-images -- 8080
 ```

-The structure of GET request is as follows:
+The structure of POST `/get_scene` request is as follows:
 ```json
 {
 	"seed" : "test",